The VPN is a secure connection that allows your computer to access the University network when you are off campus.

 Access to your service can be limited to a specific group of people if required.

-If you're having problems using the VPN, get in touch with the IT Support Office.
+If you're having problems using the VPN, get in touch with the Library & IT Help Desk.

 |Service status||Live and supported service.|